This Quality Sets the CEOs of McDonald’s, Netflix, and Apple Apart

 These qualities have allowed the company to continue to put forth high-quality products that consumers across the globe love — with their hearts and their wallets.

 Why Intelligence is the Ability to Adapt to Change

 Organizations have long been forced to cement their organizational agility — to “adapt or die” — in light of evolving market demands, but today’s head-spinning rate of change makes corporate agility ever-more paramount.
 Navigating these shifting tides is no easy task, one that leaders cannot take on alone.
 Intelligent leaders inspire their teams to join them in the trenches when they create a culture of accountability.

 An accountability-driven workplace culture is one in which employees know exactly what results their organization is trying to achieve (like McDonald’s’ measurable sales targets), and how their daily tasks make reaching those results a reality (like Netflix employees’ commitment to independent decision-making).
 This knowledge unlocks higher rates of creative problem-solving and innovative thinking, two elements that are crucial in a market characterized by rapid technological advances.
 In fact, organizations in the top quartile of accountability as measured by Workplace Accountability Index experience 30% greater adaptability with 31% more growth potential.

 Steve Easterbrook, Reed Hastings, and Tim Cook show business leaders everywhere how to adapt to change.
 These leaders — and swaths of others — prove that in today’s markets, intelligence is the ability to adapt to change.

 It’s time for leaders to raise up their employees and embrace change — together — or risk falling behind.
 Hastings puts it simply, “Companies rarely die from moving too fast, and they frequently die from moving too slowly.”

-Learn how the Workplace Accountability Index helps organizations like yours stay ahead of industry change and produce better topline results.
+Learn how the Culture Advantage Index helps organizations like yours stay ahead of industry change and produce better topline results.